-A jury deadlocked in this double-murder as covid shut down courts.
+A jury deadlocked in a murder trial as pandemic shut down courts.
 With trials rebooted, a new jury returned a conviction.

 Barnett paused for 10 seconds.

-“Yeah I did,” he said quietly.
+“Yeah, I did,” he said quietly.

-Barnett didn’t say much more, but confirmed that he’d written a letter while in jail that Lawlor showed on a large monitor and read in court.
-Barnett had written he needed to clear Andy’s name.
+Barnett didn’t say much more but confirmed that he’d written a letter while in jail, one that Lawlor showed on a large monitor and read in court.
+Barnett wrote that he needed to clear Panton’s name.

-The letter had said God gave him a second chance to make things right and “It’s time for me to man up.”
+He wrote that God had given him a second chance to make things right and that “it’s time for me to man up.”

 But jurors had the benefit of listening to a recording of Barnett’s testimony from the first trial.
 It was generally consistent with Hunt’s testimony and with physical evidence, according to the juror from North Potomac.

-Starting last March, as the pandemic raged and no vaccines were available, judges around the country knew they could not safely hold trials.
+Starting in March 2020, as the pandemic raged and no vaccines were available, judges around the country knew they could not safely hold trials.

-Courts couldn’t pack hundreds of jurors in rooms for the selection process throughout the day and once a jury was selected, they couldn’t sit in tight spaces for a trial or to deliberate.
-Attorneys also didn’t like the idea of witnesses testifying with masks that blocked key facial expressions needed to judge one’s credibility.
+Courts couldn’t pack hundreds of jurors in rooms for the selection process, and once a jury was selected, its members couldn’t sit in tight spaces for a trial or to deliberate.
+Lawyers also didn’t like the idea of witnesses testifying with masks that blocked facial expressions needed to judge credibility.

 Trials backed up in the system, defendants sat in jail, and prosecutors worried about their cases getting stale.

 Judges tried gradually to restart trials in October after extensive preparations but shut down again after community infection rates increased.
-They then started back up in April.
+Trials then started back up in April.

-The second Patton trial was the first “large-strike” jury trial since the court reopening, said Vincent Weaver, Montgomery County’s jury commissioner.
+The second Panton trial was the first “large-strike” jury trial since the court reopening, said Vincent Weaver, Montgomery County’s jury commissioner.
 In those cases, because prosecutors get 10 strikes of potential jurors and defense attorneys get 20, a larger pool of prospects must appear.

 Weaver said the Montgomery Circuit Court has conducted more than 75 jury trials since reopening.
 “Jurors seem to be cooperative,” he said.
 “We have had no issues.